r-pai/logger/README.md

 Any of the log level functions can be called from any goroutine and the logging would not be affected.

-***NOTE**
-    Code is not fully tested in real applications.

-Please comment on any issues or provide feedback on how to improve.

 ## # How to install
 ```
 go get github.com/r-pai/logger